Alachua County

 Arrest warrants are issued by a judge or a magistrate when there is probable cause to believe that a person has committed a crime.
 A warrant gives law enforcement the authority to arrest the individual named in the warrant and bring them before a court.
 In Alachua County, arrest warrants can be issued for various crimes, including theft, assault, and drug offenses.
-The Sheriff’s Office is responsible for executing arrest warrants and bringing individuals into custody.
+The Sheriff’s Office executes arrest warrants and brings individuals into custody.

 Warrant Search Process in Alachua County